Resiliency or shock absorption?

 The way the financial authorities address threats to financial stability is by resilience.
 But is that the right way?
 Might it be better to emphasise shock absorption instead?

-That is the very question I discuss in my new book The Illusion of Control.
+The very question I discuss in my new book The Illusion of Control.

 Resilience is the inferior approach.
 We can make every financial institution highly resilient to shocks but at a vast economic cost and, perhaps counterintuitively, more systemic risk.